TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 3 - Ability to Update an Employee's Data from the Payroll details and save to local storage
+Modified to UC 1 - Create a simple html file to test the

+REST services with JSON Server using Promise for Employee Payroll App